 25 Therefore be instructed by my words, and you will profit.

-and have not withheld the request of his lips.
+you have not denied him the request of his lips.

-7 For the king trusts in the Lord,
+7 For the king puts his trust in the Lord; *

 13 But we must always give thanks to God for you, brothers and sisters beloved by the Lord, because God chose you as the first fruits for salvation through sanctification by the Spirit and through belief in the truth.
 14For this purpose he called you through our proclamation of the good news, so that you may obtain the glory of our Lord Jesus Christ.
 15So then, brothers and sisters, stand firm and hold fast to the traditions that you were taught by us, either by word of mouth or by our letter.